karx/karx.github.io/WebGraph/README.md

     This really helps people wrap their head around the concept and the possiblities.
 Their Graphical Language - Cypher is very fun to teach
 * RDF syntax - Well the document would have been incomplete without mentioning either RDF or OWL.
 Getting the idea of structuring things as Triples.
 * Wikidata - A complete end to end engine + data + develeopment which is Open for us to be involved.
+* Ant g6 Visualization - A great web based Javascript library for visualizing the graph.

 ## Conclutions